Yajiehan/Algorithm-BFS-Maze/README.md

 # Maze Problem Solver

-This repository contains a Python implementation of solving maze problems using the Breadth-First Search (BFS) algorithm.
+This project is a solution to the LeetCode problem 490.
+The Maze, using the Breadth First Search (BFS) algorithm to find the shortest path from the start to the destination in a given maze.

 ## Problem Description

-Given a maze where 0 represents open paths and 1 represents walls, along with a starting point (startX, startY) and a destination point (destinationX, destinationY), this algorithm determines if a ball can roll from the starting point to the destination, following the rules of rolling only in cardinal directions until hitting a wall.
+You are given a 2D matrix representing a maze.
+The maze consists of open cells and walls.
+You need to find the shortest path from the start point to the destination point.
+The path can only be formed by moving up, down, left, or right, and you can't move through walls.

 ## Algorithm Steps

-1. Create a queue to store positions (x, y) and their respective paths.
+Breadth First Search (BFS) is used to explore all possible paths from a starting point and gradually move outward.
+In the context of the maze problem, BFS can be applied as follows:

+1.Start with the initial position as the starting point.
-2. Enqueue the starting point into the queue and mark it as visited.
+2.Enqueue the starting point into the queue and mark it as visited.
-3. Use a BFS loop to explore directions from the dequeued position.
-4. If the destination is encountered during exploration, return True.
+3.While the queue is not empty, do the following:
+  1)Dequeue the front element from the queue.
+  2)Check if the current element is the destination.
+If yes, return the path.
+  3)Otherwise, enqueue the neighboring unvisited cells and mark them as visited.
-5. If the queue becomes empty without reaching the destination, return False.
+4.If the queue becomes empty and the destination is not reached, there is no valid path.

+## Solution Approach
+1.Implement a BFS function that takes the maze, start, and destination as inputs.
+2.Initialize a queue for BFS traversal.
+3.Enqueue the starting point into the queue and mark it as visited.
+4.While the queue is not empty, dequeue the front element and check for the destination.
+5.If the destination is found, return the path.
+6.Otherwise, enqueue the neighboring unvisited cells and mark them as visited.
+7.Repeat until the queue is empty.

 ## Usage